-If friends and family members are healthy, they must check-in at the information desk in the Main Lobby at Children's and identify themselves and the patient they are visiting.
+If friends and family members are healthy, they must check-in at the information desk in the Main Lobby at Boston Children's and identify themselves and the patient they are visiting.

 Children/Siblings - Visitors under age 12 must be screened for exposure to any known contagious diseases, such as chicken pox or measles.
 Visiting children will be given a dinosaur sticker to be worn at all times when they are in the hospital to show they have been screened.

 Do I have to wear a gown when I visit my child?

 Some patients at Boston Children's need special protection from germs.
 Also, some children have germs that others can catch.

 In these cases, staff and visitors may have to wear gowns - and sometimes masks - and pay special attention to hand washing.
 This is called "precautions."